ragemous3/dev-setup/notes.md

 - CTRL + .
 Copies a whole block of code and inserts it again.

+- gd
+Go to definition (might require you to have the correct LSP installed)

 ## Oil

 Press `g.` to show hidden files.